gardenlinux/backup_package-build/docs/workflow.md

 ```
 Replace `project` to other package name of your package-project.
 Replace `branchname` with the specific branch or tag of the build_pkg.yaml workflow you want to use.
 The default is `main` branch.

-3. Call the gardenlinux/package-build/.github/workflows/build_pkg.yml@branchname workflow with the specific input parameters under `with:` specific to your project. such as `debemail`, `debfullname`, `distribution`, `message` and others mentioned in the Workflow Configuration section.
+3. Call the gardenlinux/package-build/.github/workflows/build_pkg.yml@branchname workflow with the specific input parameters under `with:` specific to your project. such as `email`, `maintainer`, `distribution`, `message` and others mentioned in the Workflow Configuration section.
 The default values will be use if wihout provide any input parameters.
 ```
        uses: gardenlinux/package-build/.github/workflows/build_pkg.yml@branchname
        with:
-         debemail: your@address
+         email: your@address
-         debfullname: "Your Name"
+         maintainer: "Your Name"
 ```
 4. Commit and push the new workflow file to your project's repository.
 5. The `build_pkg.yml` workflow will be triggered based on the provided inputs.